 Second-hand child restraints and booster seats

-- a buckle that doesn’t work smoothly.
+- has a buckle that doesn’t click the harness into place securely

 Children with additional needs